 Business Collocations Quiz

 • Our company does business with several international clients.

-We say “does business” and not “makes business” or “has business” because do + business is a collocation.
+We say “does business” and not “makes business” because do + business is a collocation.

-Test your knowledge of common collocations used in Business English with this quiz!
+Test your knowledge of common collocations used in the business world with this quiz!

+Business Collocations Quiz